johnsonzhang434/SeetGeek/docs/isaacreq.md

 - enter `notTheS4m3!` into element `#password2`
 - click element `input[type="submit"]`
 - validate that there has been an error message `passwords do not match`

+## Test case R2.P.3.2 - Password and password2 are the same

+Actions:

 - open /register
 - enter `test_user`'s name into element `#name`